Deyunshe: Founding

-Xiangsheng (Cross talk), which has been one of the most popular Chinese verbal performance art since its emergence during the Qing Dynasty.
+Xiangsheng (Cross talk), which has been one of the most popular Chinese verbal performance art since its emergence during the Qing dynasty.
 However, in the beginning of 1990s, Xiangsheng began to lose the popularity.
 Chinese cross-talk art went into a trough, and many comic actors went to the film industry to pan for gold.
 Performing Xiangsheng does not make money, and it is a laborious and unrewarding profession.
 An important reason for the decline in crosstalk is that the crosstalk performance on TV, the main media for broadcast crosstalk performance at the time, due to the restriction of the program and the lack of reasonable skills and keen observation of real life for many performers, the cross talk is monotonous.
 Guo Degang, then in his twenties, believes that cross-talk art needs to return to the theater to survive and develop.
 Folk art is inextricably linked to the soil of survival and development, and comedians must approach the audience to gain an interaction.
 On the one hand, Guo organized the Beijing Conversation Conference with the support of a group of “literary generations” of old artists, on the other hand, he began to excavate more than 600 pieces of literary programs that were lost.
 In order to retrieve the lost audience, Deyunshe presented uncensored performances that approached the real life of the audience and often satirized argumentative and sensitive issues in the small theatre.
-Guo' Xiangsheng performance that revolve around the subjects of ethcis, pornography, and prosititution.
-This style has sreawn criticism form some critics, because the Su (Vulgarity).
+Guo' Xiangsheng performance that revolve around the subjects of ethics, pornography, and prostitution.
+This style has drawn criticism from some critics, because of the Su (Vulgarity).